Machine-Learning to Trust: Two Variations

-Note that monotonicity is not an impediment for cooperation in symmetric Nash equilibrium: The strategy $\sigma $ defined by $\sigma (\theta ,1)=1$ and $\sigma (\theta ,0)=1-\theta $ for every $\theta $ is weakly decreasing in $\theta $ and is a symmetric Nash equilibrium that sustains full cooperation.
+Monotonicity is $not$ an impediment for cooperation in symmetric Nash equilibrium: The strategy $\sigma $ defined by $\sigma (\theta ,1)=1$ and $ \sigma (\theta ,0)=1-\theta $ for every $\theta $ is weakly decreasing in $ \theta $, and it constitutes a symmetric Nash equilibrium that sustains full cooperation.
 In contrast, the following result shows a limitation on sustaining cooperation in monotone MLEQ.

-\begin{proposition} For every $c>0$, there exists $\delta <1$ such that if $\max (\Theta )>\delta $, then there is no monotone MLEQ that sustains positive cooperation rates in every payoff state. \end{proposition}
+\begin{proposition} For every $c>0$, there exists $\delta <1$ such that if $\max (\Theta )>\delta $, there is no monotone MLEQ that sustains positive cooperation rates in every payoff state. \end{proposition}

 Thus, in order to sustain positive cooperation rates in all payoff states (including ones with a high cost of cooperation), ML-optimal beliefs must be counter-intuitive, in the sense that expected cooperation rates cannot be monotonically decreasing in the cost of cooperation.
 In this sense, the \textquotedblleft lack of understanding\textquotedblright\ that the basic form of MLEQ exhibits is necessary for it to function well in the trust game.